vetinari/brickd_exporter/README.md

 The brickd exporter is a Prometheus exporter which connects to a [Tinkerforge](https://www.tinkerforge.com/) [brickd](https://www.tinkerforge.com/en/doc/Software/Brickd.html) and exports the values from the connected bricks and bricklets.
-It can additionally send the data to an MQTT broker, see [#mqtt](MQTT) section on how to configure the broker and topics.
+It can additionally send the data to an MQTT broker, see [./README.md#mqtt](MQTT) section on how to configure the broker and topics.

 Data from the brickd is collected in the background.
 Currently callbackPeriod is set to 10,000 ms, which can